-At her practice, Dr. Meeske said, she often asks toddlers and grade schoolers what they want to be when they grow up; she developed scholarships for high school students of color; and has been an active mentor to pre-dental college students.
+At her practice, Dr. Meeske said, she often asks toddlers and grade schoolers what they want to be when they grow up; she developed scholarships for high school students; and has been an active mentor to pre-dental college students.

 In addition, she said, dentists can provide employment opportunities to high school students, such as answering the phones or as translators and cultural coordinators, taking college students to dental events, conducting mock interviews, and covering the costs of applications and exams.

 “I have to be more intentional about recruiting diverse students,” she said.
 “And that’s been the reflective process for me.”